oracle-devrel/devo.tutorials/ocimonitoring-w-steampipe-prometheus-grafana.md

 Checkout this example for the Protheus Gateway where data is loaded by jobs `oci_blockvolume_ / _oci_compute`.

-{% img assets/oci-monitoring-pushgateway.png "OCI Prometheus Push Gateway 01" %}
+{% imgx assets/oci-monitoring-pushgateway.png "OCI Prometheus Push Gateway 01" %}

 ## Grafana